Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Good Uniformizing Families of Stable Curves

 \end{proposition} \begin{proof} Arguing indirectly we may assume that we have two sequences $u_k',u_k'' \rightarrow u$ of maps in $U'(u)\cap H^{3,\delta_0}(S, Q)$ converging in $C^0$, sequences $(a_k,v_k)\rightarrow (0,0)\in O$ and $(b_k,w_k)\rightarrow (0,0)\in O$, and a sequence of isomorphisms

 which violates the conclusion of the proposition.
-The stability assumption on the stable curve $(S, j, M, D, u)$ excludes bubbling off in the sequence $(\phi_k)$ of mappings and one concludes by Gromov compactness that any subsequence of $(\phi_k)$ has a subsequence which converges in $C^{\infty}_{\text{loc}}$ away from the nodes and the neck to some isomorphism
+The stability assumption on the stable maps $(S, j, M, D, u)$ excludes bubbling off in the sequence $(\phi_k)$ of mappings and one concludes by Gromov compactness that any subsequence of $(\phi_k)$ has a subsequence converging in $C^{\infty}_{\text{loc}}$ away from the nodes and the neck to some isomorphism